kvnptl/practice_git/README.md

 - Plot the data using a violin plot
 - Find the mean, median, mode, standard deviation, variance, and range of the data

-3. Project title: basic image processing application with Git and Version Control
+**3. Project title: basic image processing application with Git and Version Control**

 Requirements:
 - Python 3.6 or higher